stfc/PSyclone/tutorial/practicals/LFRic/building_code/background/LFRic_kernel.md

 from the [algorithm](LFRic_algorithm.md) through the [PSy layer](LFRic_PSy.md).

-Scalar values are passed to a kernel from the [algorithm layer](LFRic_algorithm.md) as they are.
-In case of fields and operators, however, LFRic kernels operate on a subset of degrees of freedom (DoFs) of these objects.
+Scalar values are passed to a kernel from the [algorithm layer]( LFRic_algorithm.md) as they are.
+In the case of fields and operators, however, LFRic kernels operate on a subset of the degrees of freedom (DoFs) of these objects, e.g. those on a single column of cells or even a single DoF.
 Such a subset occupies a portion of the computational domain (e.g. an entire mesh or a partition of a mesh that the field's DoFs are placed on).
 The subsections below illustrate the LFRic kernel structure and how the relevant information